MicrosoftDocs/azure-docs/articles/azure-monitor/platform/activity-log-view.md

 ## Log Analytics workspace
 Click **Logs** at the top of the **Activity Log** page to open the [Activity Log Analytics monitoring solution](activity-log-collect.md) for the subscription.
-This will allow you to view analytics for the Activity Log and to run [log queries](../log-query/log-query-overview.md).
+This will allow you to view analytics for the Activity Log and to run [log queries](../log-query/log-query-overview.md) with the **AzureActivity** table.
 If your Activity Log isn't connected to a Log Analytics workspace, you will be prompted to perform this configuration.